matthewgream/libiotdata/README.md

 +-----------+-----------+-----------+
 ```

-The three sub-fields are packed in order: index, PM, gas.
+The three sub-fields are packed in order: index, PM, and gas.
 Each sub-field
 includes its own presence mask, so absent PM channels and gas slots consume no
 bits beyond the mask itself.